Flu is an infectious and common viral illness spread by coughs and sneezes.

 Despite popular belief, the flu vaccine cannot give you flu as it doesn’t contain the active virus needed to do this.

 The flu vaccine is available from September/ October each year.
-You will be sent an invite letter when the vaccine becomes available.
+You will be sent an invite letter or text message when the vaccine becomes available.
 Please contact the surgery to make an appointment (Saturday clinics available).